zzzprojects/learn-orm/tutorials/roslyn-scripting/chain-code-snippets.md

 }
 ```

-You can also continue the script execution from a previous state and each command will just continue from the existing state.
+You can also continue the script execution from a previous state, and each command will continue from the existing state.

 ```csharp
 static async Task ChainCodeSnippets1()